 Initially, when Cascade applied for a permit in June, it was for the rock's entire removal.
 Now the water is low, and Long says they can see the better solution would be to put it on its side so the water can't flow beneath.

-e had been no public forum to garner opinions.
+They were given the permit immediately but it was a clerical error, as there had been no public forum to garner opinions.
 Aaron Golart, of Idaho Department of Water Resources, says, "The Director of the Department issued to revoke the Stream Channel Alteration Permit S65-20164 to remove a boulder from “Staircase Rapid” in the South Fork Payette River.
 The application will follow a process that will include input from the public."
 Golart says they understand Cascade is trying to communicate with folks and the Department is waiting until they re-apply.

 Long explains, "Because it's a man-altered feature is our basis of thought; it's not a natural riverbed.
 We've started the process for consideration.
 Dean (Fairburn) passed away there, boats hang-up there.
 When the Ambulance responds to rafters, they don't go out after our own trips.
 It's the people who don't know."